The Gadget Nerds

 Do all TVs have the same energy consumption?

-Power requirements depend on the display size, brightness settings, display technology, and integration of features such as the Internet and Smart TV capability.
-For instance, a brand new 55-inch Samsung UHD 4K TV would need 34 watts at 120V.
-On the other hand, a 5-year-old 40-inch HD TV would need 55 watts.
-Although a Samsung UHD 4K TV might cost a fraction more, in the long run, you’ll save loads on energy consumption while enjoying the best viewing experience.
+Not at all.
+Power requirements of TVs can fluctuate depending on the display size, brightness settings, display technology, and the inclusion of modern features like Internet connectivity and Smart TV capability.
+For example, a state-of-the-art 55-inch Samsung UHD 4K TV might require 34 watts at 120V.
+Conversely, a 5-year-old 40-inch HD TV might need up to 55 watts.
+While the upfront cost of a Samsung UHD 4K TV may be slightly higher, the long-term energy savings, coupled with a superior viewing experience, are considerable benefits.

 Load More